Introduction to Assessing Casinos

 Every year millions of people vacation to Las Vegas with an expectation of gambling.
-But, far more people visit a growing number of casinos near their homes.
+But far more people visit a growing number of casinos near their homes.
 Either way, not all casinos are created equal.
 So, which one is right for you?
-Below, I’ll discuss the best approaches for assessing available casinos, wherever they may be located.
-Visiting a casino is an enjoyable and entertaining experience for many people.
-Here, I’ll explain the basics of assessing available casinos.
-The other steps to learning to win at slots are:
+Answering that question for yourself is all about assessing casinos.

 Casinos versus Slots Parlors versus Racinos

-The word “casino” can be used specifically or quite generally.
-In general, casino is the word used to describe any gambling establishment.
+The word “casino” can be used precisely or quite generally.
+In general, “casino” is the word used to describe any gambling establishment.
 More specifically, there are several types of casinos which need to be understood before assessing casinos.
 Here are the types of casinos:

 - Casino Resort

 Strictly speaking, casinos are gambling establishments allowed by law to operate table games involving cards, dice, roulette-style games, or video poker as well as video and electromechanical slot machines.

 Casino resorts are just like casinos as described except that, at a minimum, they have a hotel.
 More likely, they also have a golf course and other guest amenities.

 Note that many casinos which are not resorts have arrangements with local hotels for their guests but shouldn’t be considered casino resorts.